Graphic Design Candor

 In contrast to raster, vector graphics are paths that can be enlarged to any size and it will still be clear, no blurriness.
 This is perfect for logos and branding.

-Please see the Apple logo to visually see the difference between vector and raster images.
+Please observe the Apple logo to see the difference between vector and raster images.
 I don’t know about you but I think the blurriness of the raster image doesn’t look professional.
 Do you want your business to look amateur or professional?
 You decide!

-Don’t you think your branding should be as original as you, like YOUR fingerprint or DNA?
+Don’t you think your business branding should be as original as you, like YOUR fingerprint or DNA?

-If you want custom and strategic branding that reflects your business or service that attracts your target audience, I’d love to help you!
-Check out the logos and/or brands I’ve created for past clients, Logos + Branding
+If you want custom and strategic branding that reflects your business that attracts your target audience, I’d love to help you!